jelkotron/ragdoll_kitten/README.md

 + <b>Play your Animation:</b> A basic simulation has been set up and you should see your armature and/or charactor fall down when you hit <i>Play Animation</i>, unless you have other rigid bodies in your scene, for example a floor.
 You can add a floor by using <i>Add Menu >  Mesh > Plane</i> in the viewport.
 You can add a Rigid Body component to the plane by using <i>Object Menu > Rigid Body > Add Passive</i>.

-+ <b>Precision and Cache:</b> Depending on the complexity of your setup, you might want to allow for a more sophisticated simulation by calculating more Simulation Substeps and / or Constraint Solver Iterations.
-The settings of your scene's Rigid Body World can be found in the <i>Scene Properties Tab</i> inside the Rigid Body World Panel.
-Here you can also set the frame range of your simulation.
-Occasionally, simulations don't seem to update and it can help to delete the cache by using <i>Delete All Bakes</i>.

 ## Quickstart, extended